Open Autonomous Intelligence Initiative

 This is a communication decision, not a theoretical retreat.
 The word polarity can sound abstract, philosophical, or metaphysical before a reader understands the practical problem OAII is trying to solve.
 Most public audiences do not need to hear the word polarity first.
 They need to understand that OAII is developing open, transparent, edge-primary models for systems that can recognize meaningful events, apply explicit policies, preserve privacy, and maintain auditable accountability.

-Public-facing material should therefore lead with terms such as:
+Public-facing material will lead with terms such as:

-OAII models intelligent behavior in terms of structured relationships: signals in context, events as transformations, policies as constraints, and logs as auditable records.
-In PMF, these structured relationships are formalized as polarity-based configurations.
+OAII models AuI behavior in terms of structured relationships: signals in context, events as transformations, policies as constraints, and logs as auditable records.
+These structured relationships are formalized as polarity-based world configurations.

 6. From OAII Base Model to Integrated Structural Model